 In my work life, I help companies tell their stories (through text, audio, and video) in in order to increase brand awareness and influence.
-A former journalist, I bring my experience with engaging storytelling and rapid, accurate content production to every project I do.
+An experienced journalist, I bring my love of storytelling and my rapid, accurate content production skills to every project I do.
 The teams I’ve led have won awards and have helped put tech brands and publications on the map.

 Contact info: My coordinates are in the icons at the top of this page, including my email address and phone number.